sheldonucr/ucr-eecs168-lab/lab2/README.md

 ## PART 6: Running DRC

 After the inverter layout has been drawn to accurately represent the schematic, to verify that the layout meets all the basic design rules, we need to run `IC Validator` for a DRC (Design Rule Check).
 Save the layout cell by clicking on Save.
-In Custom Designer Editor, go to `Verification -> DRC -> Setup` and Run.
+In Custom Designer Editor, go to `Verification -> DRC -> Setup and Run`.
 Locate the runset file rules.drc.9m_saed90ev_saed90_icv.rs from the following directory and click Ok (Fig 52).

 ```